earendil06/Rimel-team-ML/README.md

     <li>git clone https://github.com/bnjmn/weka.git</li>
     <li>git clone https://github.com/scikit-learn/scikit-learn.git</li>
     <li>sudo python3 parcoursfiles.py <path_to_desired_tree_height> <lib_name> </li>
+    <li>The text files are in the resultatRimel directory.
+Due to a connection concern, this script creates a tree structure identical to the targeted library one and keeps only the names of authors as text.
+The script must be run with SUDO because it creates folders and files on the machine. </li>
 </ul>

-        The text files are in the resultatRimel directory.
-Due to a connection concern, this script creates a tree structure identical to the targeted library one and keeps only the names of authors as text.
-The script must be run with SUDO because it creates folders and files on the machine.